1. What undergraduate majors are available?

 3. What accreditations does Georgia College have?

-5. What is the minimum TOEFL score required?
+5. What is the minimum TOEFL or IELTS score required?

-For undergraduate admission, the minimum score is 61 (Internet-based), 173 (computer-based), or 500 (paper-based).
-Applicants who meet the minimum requirements but who score below 79 (Internet-based TOEFL), 213 (computer-based TOEFL), 550 (paper-based TOEFL) are eligible for admission, but will be required to take an ESL class concurrent with other courses during the first semester of enrollment.
+- Short-term exchange students who meet the minimum requirements but who score below 79 (Internet-based TOEFL), 550 (paper-based TOEFL) or who simply score 6.0 IELTS are eligible for admission, but will be required to take an ESL class concurrent with other courses during the first semester of enrollment.

-6. Do I need to take the SAT?
+6. Do I need to take the SAT or ACT?

 7. What is the minimum GRE and GMAT required?